olayinkafad/tribute_page/README.md

 # Tribute page
-This repository contains a simple teacher survey form.
+This repository contains a simple tribute page.

 ## Project Overview
-This project is a static tribute page dedicated to Bamidele Odetola.
+This project is a static tribute page dedicated to John Charles.
 The page is built using HTML and CSS and showcases key milestones of his life.

 ## Features
 - **Responsive Design**: The page is designed to be responsive and looks good on all devices.